splunk/splunk-shuttl/examples/README.md

     	\# Glacier endpoint i.e. https://glacier.us-east-1.amazonaws.com/
     	glacier.endpoint = GLACIER_ENDPOINT

-Note, the directory that the data will be archived to is
+Note, the directory that the data will be archived to is:

 	[archivePath]/archive_data/[clusterName]/[serverName]/[indexName]